 - If you assign seats for students in your class, students with visual impairment will directly contact you regarding a change of seats. - Such students concentrate on the voice uttered in class to understand what is being explained.
 If other students around them chat in class or make sound when moving, their concentration will be disturbed.
-Please encourage your class to refrain from in-class chatting. - Even if you feel that your eyes are meeting with those of students with visual impairment, they cannot see you nodding or read your face.
-Be sure to make oral communication with them.
+Please encourage your class to refrain from in-class chatting. - Students with visual impairment may use support equipment (braille machines, tablet devices, monocle, etc.).